Arnold-jiglant/sales-with-sms/README.md

 ###Using the SMS APi Steps
 1. After logging in go to customers area
 2. You will see all customers, if you wish you can add one.
-Import info "Customer name" and phone number with this pattern "+xxx xxx xxx"
+Important info "Customer name" and phone number with this pattern "+xxx xxx xxx"
 3. In order to notify the customer he or she must have sales debt, so open sales-> new sales and choose the products you want to sell.
 4. On the right side a small panel will appear showing the selected products, choose payment type to debt.
 5. At the top of the panel choose the customer you are selling to click confirm.